GSKang94/my_Documentation/assets/notes/CSS.md

 ## Scaling images and Videos

-To make them more responsive.
+To make them more responsive.The common code snippet widely used is:

-    The common code snippet widely used is:
+    ```css
     .container {
       width: 50%;
       height: 200px;